 The range of products that Naxos offers its customers comes in a variety of sizes that are suitable for both flooring and wall cladding, starting from mosaics with 2.5×2.5 cm tiles up to the large 60×120 cm format, available in thicknesses between 7 mm and 20 mm.

 Naxos is able to offer a wide range of collections and ceramic solutions thanks to its constant pursuit of quality and continuous, significant investments in research and innovation, with the most advanced technologies in the sector and highly qualified personnel.

 International Quality Standard that demonstrates the commitment of Naxos to customer satisfaction

 All Naxos products are made according to the stringent international and European tile certification standards

-Multiple Naxos articles have obtained the rigorous French product certification
+Several Naxos products have obtained the strict French product

 Raw materials used by Naxos are not harmful for operators or the end user